Admission to Coursework Courses and Units of Study Procedures

 - completion of a supplementary application form

-1.7 For each course of study, the faculty board of the faculty managing the course must ensure that
+1.7 For each course of study, the Dean of the faculty managing the course must ensure that

 are published in the University's information publications for persons seeking admission to a course or unit of study in the university.
 Requirements for admission to undergraduate courses for which applications are received through VTAC, must be published in the VTAC Guide.